LGUG2Z/komorebi-for-mac/docs/cli/promote-focus.md

 # promote-focus

 ```
-Promote the user focus to the top of the tree
+Promote the user focus to the largest window container

 Usage: komorebic promote-focus